LamaMQ/protocol/PROTOCOL.md

 Field | Description
 ------|-------------
 [message header](#structure-message-header) | The message header with, message type = 34
-subscription id | The unique id used to refer this suscribtion.
+subscription id | The unique id used to refer this subscription.

 ## Middleware register
 Call for register a new hook on the server.